CLSherrod/clsherrod.github.io/_drafts/review/2010/2010-10-14-should-you-be-the-best.md

 ---
 There will always someone faster, stronger or better than you.
 But no one else is you.
 Be your own brand.

-If you try to compete on any other terms but your own you'll always be behind.</p>
+If you try to compete on any other terms but your own you'll always be behind.